Updated

 Now we know how to disable JIT user provisioning in Asgardeo, but at what cost, though?

-Perils of Disabling JIT
+Perils of disabling JIT

 Disabling JIT yields a few issues that affect the authentication flow of an application.
 Sometimes, if not configured correctly, it leads to poor user experience.
 Now let’s see what these issues are.

-Conflict with Multi-Factor Authenticators
+Conflict with multi-factor authenticators

 Asgardeo has advanced Multi-Factor Authentication (MFA) features such as TOTP, Email OTP, and Biometric authentication to secure user accounts.
 Usually, MFA allows you to grant access to resources by using two (2-Factor) or more (Multi-Factor) factors to authenticate users.
 It provides an additional layer of security to the resource.